jcvincentliu/Personal-Website/content/projects/_index.md

 1. **Nonprofit Sector In Brief Flex Dashboard and Shiny Portal**:

-Projects for my summer data science internship with Urban Institute
+Projects for my summer data science internship with Urban Institute.
+In this position, I developed a R Shiny portal and a flex dashboard that incorporates a handful of features to enhance user interactivity and expands user choices.
+Both dashboards incorporate a number of interactive charts and maps.

 Available at (https://github.com/jcvincentliu/Urban-Institute-internship-dsproject)